alexmasselot/kibana-plugin-howto-infra/blog/blog.md

 We believe that only the seamless integrations process have a chance of being adopted by fellow developpers.
 Remember Larry Wall (Programming Perl, 2nd edition, 1996), laziness, together with impatience and hubris, is one of the three virtues of a good developer.

-As described earlier, initial configurations are instanciated via `DockerFile`
+As mentionned earlier, the overall infrastructure is described in the `docker-compose.yml` file, while individual containers are instanciated via `docker-containers/*/DockerFile`.